 Thanks to its international character, Belgium has also become a preferred location for international business.
-Expats employed in Belgium add to the country’s highly productive workforce and help drive this modern, private-enterprise economy.
-Apart from Brussels, expats who find a job in Belgium often settle in Antwerp, the world’s most important diamond trading center.
+Expats in Belgium add to the country’s highly productive workforce and help drive this modern, private-enterprise economy.
+Apart from Brussels, expats often settle in Antwerp, the world’s most important diamond trading center.